Berenice II: Queen of Cyrene

 Berenice was hailed basilissa (queen) on coins even in her father's lifetime.
+There are Cyrenean coins with the portrait of queen, the legend ΒΕΡΕΝΙΚΗΣ ΒΑΣΙΛΙΣΣΗΣ (Berenice Basilissa), and the monogram of Magas.
+It is evidently more plausible that the queen's identity is Magas's daughter Berenice II rather than Magas's mother Berenice I, because the portrait is youthful and unveiled, meaning unmarried.
+According to coins of Berenice, the accession of Berenice as queen of Cyrene was in 258 BCE.

-According to coins of Berenice, the accession of Berenice as queen of Cyrene was in B.C.
-258. King Magas died in circa 250 BC.
-At this point, Berenice's mother Apame refused to honour the marriage agreement with the Ptolemies and invited an Antigonid prince, Demetrius the Fair to Cyrene to marry Berenice instead.
-With Apame's help, Demetrius seized control of the city.
-Allegedly, Demetrius and Apame became lovers.
+King Magas died in circa 250 BCE.
+At this point, Berenice's mother Apama refused to honour the marriage agreement with the Ptolemies and invited an Antigonid prince, Demetrius the Fair to Cyrene to marry Berenice instead.
+With Apama's help, Demetrius seized control of the city.
+Allegedly, Demetrius and Apama became lovers.
 Berenice is said to have discovered them in bed together and had him assassinated.
-Apame was spared.
-Control of Cyrene was then entrusted to a republican government, led by two Cyrenaeans named Ecdelus and Demophanes, until Berenice's actual wedding to Ptolemy III in 246 BC after his accession to the throne.
+Apama was spared.
+After Demetrius' assassination Cyrene was engulfed in civil unrest, and the control of Cyrene was entrusted to a republican government (Koinon), led by two Cyrenaeans named Ecdelus and Demophanes, until Berenice's actual wedding to Ptolemy III in 246 BCE after his accession to the throne.

 Queen of Egypt

-Berenice married Ptolemy III in 246 BC after his accession to the throne.
-This brought Cyrenaica back into the Ptolemaic realm, where it would remain until her great-great-grandson Ptolemy Apion left it to the Roman Republic in his will in 96 BC.
+Berenice married Ptolemy III in 246 BCE after his accession to the throne.
+This brought Cyrenaica back into the Ptolemaic realm, where it would remain until her great-great-grandson Ptolemy Apion left it to the Roman Republic in his will in 96 BCE.

 Ruler cult

-In 244 or 243 BC, Berenice and her husband were incorporated into the Ptolemaic state cults and worshipped as the Theoi Euergetai (Benefactor Gods), alongside Alexander the Great and the earlier Ptolemies.
+In 244 or 243 BCE, Berenice and her husband were incorporated into the Ptolemaic state cults and worshipped as the Theoi Euergetai (Benefactor Gods), alongside Alexander the Great and the earlier Ptolemies.
 Berenice was also worshipped as a goddess on her own, Thea Euergetis (Benefactor Goddess).
 She was often equated with Aphrodite and Isis and came to be particularly associated with protection against shipwrecks.
 Most of the evidence for this cult derives from the reign of Ptolemy IV or later, but a cult in her honour is attested in the Fayyum in Ptolemy III's reign.
 This cult closely parallels that offered to her mother-in-law, Arsinoe II, who was also equated with Aphrodite and Isis, and associated with protection from shipwrecks.
 The parallelism is also presented on the gold coinage minted posthumously in honour of the two queens.
 The coinage of Arsinoe II bears a pair of cornucopiae on the reverse side, while that of Berenice bears a single cornucopia.

+Berenice was also granted the title of vizier, highlighting her position as king's advisor.